Substance Use

 Medication

-The use of prescribed medications often plays a crucial role in treating both addiction and serious mental illnesses such as anxiety.
+The use of prescription medications often plays a crucial role in treating both addiction and serious mental illnesses such as anxiety.

-Antidepressants like selective serotonin reuptake inhibitors (SSRIs) or anti-anxiety medications may be utilized to help regulate the manifestations of anxiety, while certain drugs can assist with diminishing desires and withdrawal indications connected with substance misuse.
+Antidepressants like selective serotonin reuptake inhibitors (SSRIs) or anti-anxiety medications may be utilized to help regulate the manifestations of anxiety.
+At the same time, certain drugs can assist with diminishing desires and withdrawal indications connected with substance misuse.
+(17)

 Individual Therapy